Moonwalk (book): Narrative

 Dedicated to Fred Astaire, the book discusses Jackson's show business friends, his girlfriends, his rise to fame, his appearance, and his thoughts on plastic surgery.
 Jackson stated that up to that point, he had two rhinoplasties and the surgical creation of a cleft in his chin.
 He attributed the change in the structure of his face to puberty, weight loss, a strict vegetarian diet, a change in hair style and stage lighting.

 In the book, Jackson tells of the beatings he received from his father, Joseph.
-He wrote that while rehearsing with The Jackson 5 any mistake that he or his siblings made prompted Joseph to beat them; he states that Joseph was "real strict" and "something of a mystery".
+He wrote that while rehearsing with the Jackson 5 any mistake that he or his siblings made prompted Joseph to beat them; he states that Joseph was "real strict" and "something of a mystery".
 In September 1988, Jackson apologized to his father for some of the book's content.
 He explained that he had not written it wholly himself, and that the critical portions were produced by another person.
 The book also covers Jackson's resentment of the press; he asks, "What happened to truth?
 Did it go out of style?"

+Despite being Jackson's memoir, Kennedy Onassis and Stephen Davis were acknowledged to have also provided input to Moonwalk.
+In 2010, The Wall Street Journal described Moonwalk as being Kennedy Onassis' "most successful book," due to her prominent role in supervising its writing for Doubleday, in addition to the prominence she had over managing its input.